-The core products offered by the U.K. line of business are bulk and individual payout annuities, equity release mortgages, investments (including life bonds, retirement drawdown and pension), individual protection and group insurance.
-These products are distributed through independent financial advisors and employee benefit consultants in the U.K. and Isle of Man.
+The core products offered by the U.K. line of business are bulk and individual payout annuities, equity release mortgages, investments (including life bonds, retirement drawdown and pension), and group insurance.
+These products are distributed through independent financial advisors and employee benefit consultants in the U.K. and by companies in the Isle of Man selling into the U.K. Canada Life Management (CLAM) is the U.K.'s fund management company managing a broad range of assets on behalf of the U.K. businesses and companies in the Lifeco group.